neilg63/simple-php-refactoring-test/README.md

-# Simple PHP Refectoring Test
+# Simple PHP Refactoring Test

 This index.php incldues a controller that mimics a full-fat Laravel controller (but without any framework dependencies).
 It should run in any php 8+ environment.